genesiscommunitysuccess/docs/versioned_docs/version-previous/05_operations/03_clustering/03_consul.md

 However, this is not recommended as **MQTT is required for dynamic scaling**.
 :::

+### Automatic failover
+When Consul is used, processes that are set to `primaryOnly` failover automatically to the secondary node when the primary node becomes unresponsive.
+(Failover must be performed manually if you are using the standard Genesis Clustering service.)

 ### Networking
 When using Consul mode, all Genesis services within an app need to be able to access all the other Genesis services in the cluster on their defined ports.